-The question then is not whether God had determined the time, but whether, at the appointed time, He does not put an end to the covenant on account of the sins of Israel&#8212;a point on which the word leaves no doubt, and with regard to which the system which I oppose stands in full contradiction to the express word of God.
+The question then is not whether God had determined the time, but whether, at the appointed time, He does not put an end to the covenant on account of the sins of Israel -- a point on which the word leaves no doubt, and with regard to which the system which I oppose stands in full contradiction to the express word of God.

-But they go yet farther. &#8220;God,&#8221; it is said, &#8220;exercised towards His people the right which He had reserved to Himself in the covenant.
-In virtue of this right He withdrew His glory from the temple, He communicated no more with the people by means of Urim and Thummim; the ark did not re-appear.
+But they go yet farther.
+"God," it is said, "exercised towards His people the right which He had reserved to Himself in the covenant.
+In virtue of this right He withdrew His glory from the temple, He communicated no more with the people by means of Urim and Thummim; the ark did not reappear.
 All these things were testimonies of the favour of Jehovah; they were suppressed in virtue of the penal sanction of the covenant.
 But nothing of all that was a part of the law or necessary to its execution.
-The priesthood recommenced its functions; the altar was replaced on its foundations; and the burnt-offerings, the sacrifices, and the ceremonies were reestablished according to the ordinances.&#8221;
+The priesthood recommenced its functions; the altar was replaced on its foundations; and the burnt offerings, the sacrifices, and the ceremonies were re-established according to the ordinances."

 If the truth, which they seek to dishonour by the offensive name of Darbyism, forces its antagonists to place themselves on that ground in order to oppose it; if it is necessary to affirm such things in order to avoid the force of its conclusions (and this in fact is the case), it is impossible to have a stronger demonstration of the truth which they oppose.

-When I read &#8220;Nothing of all that was a part of the law or was necessary to its execution,&#8221; I thought that perhaps they were speaking of the ten commandments, or of the summary the Saviour gives of the law.
+When I read "Nothing of all that was a part of the law or was necessary to its execution," I thought that perhaps they were speaking of the Ten Commandments, or of the summary the Saviour gives of the law.
 Now the absence of these sacred

 {294}

-instruments of Levitical worship had nothing to do, any more than their presence, with the observation of the ten commandments and the love of God and one&#8217;s neighbour.
+instruments of Levitical worship had nothing to do, any more than their presence, with the observation of the Ten Commandments and the love of God and one's neighbour.
 The institutions do not affect their observations in the matter, unless it be as a means and a help, but in fact they do not depart from the question so far as that.
-These things, they affirm, were not necessary to the execution of the law, in its ceremonial part; &#8220;the ceremonies were re-established according to the ordinances.&#8221; How can one reply to such an assertion?
-All the relationships of Israel with God &#8220;according to the ordinances&#8221; depended on this that the high priest put the blood of the calf and the he-goat once a year on the mercy-seat, which was the throne of the divine glory on the earth, of Him who sat between the cherubim.
-But there was neither glory, nor throne, nor cherubim, nor mercy-seat&#8212;the foundation of all the ceremonies was wanting.
+These things, they affirm, were not necessary to the execution of the law, in its ceremonial part; "the ceremonies were re-established according to the ordinances."
+How can one reply to such an assertion?
+All the relationships of Israel with God "according to the ordinances" depended on this that the high priest put the blood of the calf and the he-goat once a year on the mercy-seat, which was the throne of the divine glory on the earth, of Him who sat between the cherubim.
+But there was neither glory, nor throne, nor cherubim, nor mercy-seat -- the foundation of all the ceremonies was wanting.
 The ceremony of ceremonies on which all others depended could never be re-established according to the ordinances.
 Were the ceremonies re-established; and, yet further, the sacrifices and ceremonies re-established according to the ordinances, *without the mercy-seat* and without the glory of God to which they offered being there?
 Was not the mercy-seat necessary for the execution of the law on the great day of atonement?
-Was &#8220;execution of the ceremonial part&#8230; immediately after the return from the captivity continued according to the book of the law&#8221; without a mercy-seat?
+Was "execution of the ceremonial part ... immediately after the return from the captivity continued according to the book of the law" without a mercy-seat?